Kanchenjunga Trek

 Answer: During the local lodges there will be more chances to charge the battery.
 We recommend you bring an extra pair in case.
 Remember to bring your adapters!
 An extra battery will be recommended.

-Question: Are there any communication facilities on the short Kanchenjunga base camp Trek?
+Question: Are there any communication facilities?

 Answer: In this KBC trekking route you can get telephone services as well as internet services as well.